sass/sass-site/source/blog/043-import-is-deprecated.md

 ## Timeline

-As previously announced, given the size of this change, we expect to wait at least a year after this deprecation before we remove `@import` from the language.
+As previously announced, given the size of this change, we expect to wait at least a two years after this deprecation before we remove `@import` from the language.
 While we plan to release Dart Sass 2.0.0 soon with other, smaller breaking changes, that release will not include any changes to `@import`.
 Instead, we expect `@import` to be removed in Dart Sass 3.0.0.